Friday, March 20, 1970

 Check out the YMCA at 10:00.
 Breakfast at Kay's.

 Leave the belongings in a locker at the Greyhound bus terminal.
-Buy camera
+Buy camera battery and film.

 See Ford Theatre and The Place Where Lincoln Died.
 No impression.